wjakob/nanobind/README.md

   of slots (you will need to increase the value provided to the NB_TRAMPOLINE() macro)!`.

-- The API of custom type casters has changed _significantly_.
+- *Type casters.* The API of custom type casters has changed _significantly_.
   In a nutshell, the following changes are needed:

   - `load()` was renamed to `from_python()`.
 The function now takes an extra `uint8_t flags` (instead `bool convert`, which is now represented by the